-During the 2010 U.N.
-Summit on the Millennium Development Goals, 191 countries including the U.S. adopted the resolution to promote gender equality and the empowerment of women as effective ways to combat poverty, hunger and disease and to stimulate development that is truly sustainable.
+During a U.N.
+Summit on Millennium Development Goals, 191 countries adopted a resolution to promote gender equality and the empowerment of women as effective ways to combat poverty, hunger, and disease, and to stimulate development that is truly sustainable.

 - Integration of gender into MEASURE Evaluation activities

 - Implementation of innovative gender-focus activities that illuminate the effects of gender on health risks, access to and use of health services

 - Collaboration in global networks and initiatives related to gender M&E